Gregor Hiddleston

-Gregor Hiddleston (born 26 March 2002) is a Scotland 'A' international rugby union player who plays for Glasgow Warriors at the Hooker position.
+Gregor Hiddleston (born 26 March 2002) is a Scotland international rugby union player who plays for Glasgow Warriors at the Hooker position.

 Rugby Union career

 Amateur career

 He played with Dumfries Saints, before joining Glasgow Hutchesons Aloysians.

 Professional career

 Hiddleston joined Glasgow Warriors in 2022, on a partnership deal with Stirling Wolves.
 This allowed him to play for Stirling Wolves when not in use for Glasgow.

 He played for Stirling Wolves from 2022.

 He played for Glasgow Warriors 'A' side in 2023 against Boroughmuir Bears and against Edinburgh 'A' side.
 He made his competitive debut for the Warriors in their European Champions Cup match against Exeter Chiefs on 13 January 2024.

 On 12 February 2024, Glasgow replaced his partnership contract with a full time contract with the club.

 International career

 Hiddleston got his debut for the Scotland U20s in February 2022.

 He was capped in the Scotland 'A' international match against Chile on 23 November 2024.
+He scored a try for the 'A' side in their match against Italy XV on 6 February 2026.

+He made his senior debut in the 47-38 win away to Argentina in the 2026 Nations Championship.
+He scored a try in the match.